advancedresearch/advancedresearch.github.io/joker-calculus/joker-dialectics.md

 Simplified, `0 != 0` expresses the dialectical truth that selfhood, concepts, or systems are internally divided and must overcome themselves to become what they are.

+In Path Semantics, one does not use the terminology "immanent contradiction" because the theory deals with this properly from a logical perspective, using a partial equivalence operator `~~` (path semantical quality) where reflexivity `a ~~ a` is the same as `~a` (path semantical qubit).
+This is an internal difference in philosophy, so you can view it as `~a` from the perspective of Platonism and `!~a` from the perspective of Seshatism.
+Path Semantics handles this nicely, by extending normal logic to infinite-valued logic with the path semantical qubit operator `~`
+(*It avoids all problems of inconsistency with logic and solves the problem of reasoning with tautological congruence of `~` using the HOOO EP axioms, which integrates meta-theorem proving into logic by unifying the meta-language with object-language, finishing the work on Intuitionistic Propositional Logic (IPL) by adding exponential propositions*).
+With other words, in Analytic Philosophy, you can just use the foundation of Path Semantics instead of Hegel's dialectics in natural language

 In Joker Calculus, this expression might be interpreted ambiguously as a structurally productive authenticity: contradiction that does not resolve immediately, but drives the unfolding of deeper, mediated structures.

+*Notice!
+If `0` is interpreted as a truth value in propositional logic or as a natural number by the Peano axioms, then `0 != 0` results in absurdity (inconsistency by being able to prove `false`).
+Absurdity is the strongest sense of contradiction (in a weaker notion of contradiction, two things can contradict without being able to prove `false`).
+This problem happens due to reflexivity of equality `a == a` being tautological in propositional logic.
+In Path Semantics, this is fixed by replacing `==` with a partial equivalence `~~`.*

 ### Example 18